manoa-clubs-finder/manoa-clubs-finder.github.io/index.md

 #### Club Admin Home

 When you login to this site with the club admin role, you are taken to this page.
-These are the things you can being a club admin.
+It shows you the things you can do being a club admin.

 ![](images/clubadminhome.PNG)

+#### Super Admin Home

+When you login to this site with the super admin role, you are taken to this page.
+It shows you the things you can do being a super admin.

+#Super Admin Home image here!

+#### User Home

+When you login to this site with the user role, you are taken to this page.
+It shows you the things you can do being a user.

+#User home image here!

+### Club Search

+This is the page where users can view all the clubs in Manoa.
+You can filter the club by certain catagories.

+#club search image here!

 ## Community Feedback